NaomiKleinhans/alx-higher_level_programming/0x08-python-more_classes/README.md

 height must be an integer, otherwise raise a TypeError exception with the message height must be an integer if height is less than 0, raise a ValueError exception with the message height must be >= 0 Instantiation with optional width and height: def __init__(self, width=0, height=0):
-Public instance method: def area(self): that returns the rectangle area Public instance method: def perimeter(self): that returns the rectangle perimeter: if width or height is equal to 0, perimeter has to be equal to 0 print() and str() should print the rectangle with the character #: if width or height is equal to 0, return an empty string repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval() Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted
+Public instance method: def area(self): that returns the rectangle areaPublic instance method: def perimeter(self): that returns the rectangle perimeter: if width or height is equal to 0, perimeter has to be equal to 0print() and str() should print the rectangle with the character #: if width or height is equal to 0, return an empty string repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval() Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted